Who is the Indiana Apartment Association?

 Anthony G. Gorup Foundation

-Named after the IAA Executive Director from 1973 – 1999, The Anthony G. Gorup Education Foundation is a public benefit corporation, operated exclusively for the following charitable and educational purposes:
+Named after our former Executive Director from 1973 – 1999, the Anthony G. Gorup Education Foundation is a public benefit corporation, operated exclusively for the following charitable and educational purposes:

 - To promote the future of the Indiana apartment industry through education and contribution

 - To support and fund scholarships and/or fellowships to further the education of individuals interested in any facets of the apartment industry

 - To educate the general public and the apartment industry about economic and business, opportunities and issues that impact the future of the Indiana apartment industry